-In this surgery the shin and thigh bones are slightly pulled apart and held into place by pins which protrude from the skin in an external fixation.
+In this surgery, the shin and thigh bones are slightly pulled apart and held into place by pins that protrude from the skin in an external fixation.
 (Patient’s wear these pins for 6 to 8 weeks to allow cartilage to repair – full recovery can take up to a year).
 With the bone-on-bone alleviated – the articular cartilage can now go about its business of repairing itself without the weight and mechanical stress of the “bone on bone,” situation.

 This is a huge step in admission, as Prolotherapists have maintained for years that articular cartilage and meniscal tissue are regenerative.
 The whole purpose of surgical removal of tissue was based on the principle that it could not heal itself.

-What makes this so exciting to surgeons is that they can offer a “self-repair cartilage procedure” as an alternative to microfracture surgery which has had at best limited results.
+What makes this so exciting to surgeons is that they can offer a “self-repair cartilage procedure” as an alternative to microfracture surgery which has had, at best, limited results.

 So surgery to pull the knee apart, external cage fixation for at least three months, one year to recovery.
 But one study suggests this may all be worth it if you add hyaluronic acid into the stem cell mix.1

 Another study says let’s just see how the stem cells do on their own.
 Doctors writing in Advanced Therapies for Musculoskeletal Disorders say that using a non-surgical distraction technique combined with stem cell therapy leads to cartilage regeneration in the knees AND may provide an alternative to the knee fixation external cage.
 The things sticking out of the knee in the above picture.

 In their study, traction is used to keep the shin and thigh apart during the sleeping hours and no traction is used during awake hours.2 Results are being compiled.

 Researchers in France published their findings in March 2017 and gave these answers: